 LED Lighting System and Yield Volume

-The LED lamps of both gardens are fitted with energy-efficient LEDs that provide the required spectrum of light needed for plant photosynthesis.
-The Bounty’s lamp features a combination of red and blue LEDs specifically designed for maximum yield.
+The LED lamps of both gardens are fitted with energy-efficient LED’s.
+These LEDs provide the required spectrum of light needed for plant photosynthesis.
+In addition, the Bounty’s lamp features a combination of red and blue LEDs specifically designed for maximum yield.

 Both lamps can be adjusted to accommodate the increasing heights of growing plants.
 However, the maximum height of the Click and Grow’s lamp is much lower than that of the AeroGarden Bounty.

 The Click and Grow garden consumes less power with its 6-watt LED lamp compared to the 45-watt rating of the AeroGarden Bounty.
-The lamps have an in-built timer that automatically switches the lights on/off.
+In addition, the lamps have an in-built timer that automatically switches the lights on/off.

 LCD Touchscreen Feature